 Value type properties

-Value type includes simple variable types that take up very little memory, such as numbers, strings, booleans, and enumerations:
+Value Types include simple variable types that take up very little memory, such as numbers, strings, booleans, enumerations, etc.

-- Vector (Vec2): The vector control is a combination of two numeric inputs, and the input box will identify the sub-property name corresponding to each numeric value with x and y.
+Vec2: the control of a vector is a combination of two numeric inputs, and the input box is marked with x and y to identify the sub-property name corresponding to each value.

-- Boolean: edited in the form of a check box.
-The selected state indicates that the attribute value is true, and the non-selected state indicates false.
+Boolean: edited in the form of a checkbox, the selected state means the property value is true, the non-selected state means false.

-- Enum: edited in the form of a pull-down menu.
-Click the enumeration menu, and then select an item from the pop-up menu list to complete the modification of the enumeration value.
+Enum: edited in the form of a drop-down menu.
+Click the enumeration menu, and then select an item from the pop-up menu list to finish modifying the enumeration value.

-Color: click the color attribute preview box, and a color picker window will pop up.
-In this window, you can directly click the desired color with the mouse, or directly enter the designation in the RGBA color input box below s color.
-Click Color Picker anywhere outside the window to close the window and use the last selected color as the attribute value.
-For example, the color picker component:
+Color: click on the color property preview box, the Color Picker window will pop up, in this window use the mouse to directly click on the desired color, or directly enter the specified color in the RGBA color input box below.
+Clicking anywhere outside the Color Picker window will close the window and use the last selected color as the property value.
+For example, the color picker component.

 Reference type properties

-Reference types include objects, such as nodes, components, or assets.
-You can select and assign values by dragging or popping up the Assets panel.
+object objects, such as nodes, components, or assets.
+They can be selected and assigned by dragging the node or asset into the property bar or by popping up the asset panel.